vidhidhakan/SPARK-SQL-NOTES-/README.md

 * CHAPTER 4 (EXTERNAL TABLE)

-  (THIS WILL DELET ONLY MY METADATA BUT MY ACTUAL DATA WILL BE STORE AS I PROVIDE MY LOCATION SO IT WONT DELETE EVEN IF MY CLUSTER TERMINATES)
+  (THIS WILL DELETE ONLY MY METADATA BUT MY ACTUAL DATA WILL BE STORE AS I PROVIDE MY LOCATION SO IT WONT DELETE EVEN IF MY CLUSTER TERMINATES)

 create table mycustomer.external_table1(id int, name string)